What is Grace?

 And do not be conformed to this world, but be transformed by the renewing of your mind, so that you may prove what the will of God is, that which is good and acceptable and perfect.
 Rom 12:2

 He will continue to use grace to draw us until we are all the way home with Him.
-You see throughout the epistles, where Paul is receiving grace and desiring for those he writes to have or receive more grace.
+You can see throughout the epistles, Paul is receiving grace and desiring for those he writes to, to have or receive more grace.

-Because the flesh is not rendered completely dead yet, the ego still stands defiant in the face of God but in spite of that, He continually draws us and beckons us to come near to be changed.
+Because the flesh is not yet rendered completely dead, the ego stands defiant in the face of God, but in despite that, He continually draws us and beckons us to come near to be changed.
 We all need continued and continuous drawing.
 He started drawing us before we accepted His amazing offer of salvation and He has never stopped that drawing because He wants us closer and closer to Him, so that we will be like Him.

 Grace is the wonderful gift of God that no man can earn.
-Grace, as God intended it, is so much more exciting than the things, we in our fleshly humanness, have turned it into.
-There are parts of our hearts that are still resisting and trying to get “Ego” or flesh back up on the throne where it thinks it belongs and deserves to be.
-Grace is drawing us to Him which actually causes the death of our flesh but makes us alive in Him.
+Grace, as God intended it, is so much more exciting than the things we,H in our fleshly humanness, have turned it into.
+There are parts of our hearts that are still resisting and trying to get “Ego” or “Flesh” back up on the throne where it thinks it belongs and deserves to be.
+Grace is drawing us to Himself, which actually causes the death of our flesh but makes us alive in Him.

 Now this is eternal life, that they may know You, the only true God, and Jesus Christ, whom You have sent.
 John 17:3